 When is PEP recommended?

-– Unprotected vaginal/anal sex with someone who is HIV positive*
+- Had unprotected vaginal/anal sex with someone

-– Exposure to non-sterile injection equipment
+- Used non-sterile injection equipment.

 How can I get PEP?

-If you need PEP in Ohio, you should go to an Urgent Care or Emergency Room immediately.
-A doctor will assess your risk before prescribing PEP.
+If you need PEP in Ohio, you should go to an emergency room immediately.